joncursi/cheddur-whitepaper/whitepaper.md

 "One account, one vote" reputation systems can easily be undermined through Sybil attacks, astroturfing, and vote brigading.
-Therefore, influence within the Cheddur network will instead be determined under a *"one token, one vote"* policy based on the amount of vested \text{\sout{U}} tokens each user has in their account.
+Therefore, influence within the Cheddur platform will instead be determined under a *"one token, one vote"* policy based on the amount of vested \text{\sout{U}} tokens each user has in their account.

-This will favorably skew influence over the network towards users who have skin in the game---by earning in or buying in---and are vested in the long-term success of the platform.
+This will favorably skew influence within the platform towards users who have skin in the game---by earning in or buying in---and are vested in the long-term success of the platform.